S0Imyr/P7-AlgoInvestTrade/README.md

 ## 2. Installation
 ### Repository Files
-Open your terminal and navigate to your desired folder.

-Then follow these steps:
-1. Clone this repository by typing: `git clone https://github.com/rlossec/Optimized-Investment-Algorithm.git`
+1. Clone the repository: `git clone https://github.com/rlossec/Optimized-Investment-Algorithm.git`
-2. Access the newly created folder with the command: `cd Optimized-Investment-Algorithm`
+2. Navigate to the project folder: `cd Optimized-Investment-Algorithm`
-3. Create a virtual environment for the project with
+3. Create a virtual environment:
-    - `python -m venv env` on Windows
+    - Windows: `python -m venv env`
-    - or `python3 -m venv env` on macOS or Linux.
+    - macOS/Linux: `python3 -m venv env`
-4. Activate the virtual environment with
+4. Activate the virtual environment:
-    - `./env/Scripts/activate` on Windows
+    - Windows: `./env/Scripts/activate`
-    - or `source env/bin/activate` on MacOS or Linux.
+    - macOS/Linux: `source env/bin/activate`
-5. Install project dependencies with the command `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`

 ## 3. Running the Program

-To run the program, type in `src` directory: `python main.py` You can then navigate between the menus to select stocks and choose the method.
+To run the program, type in `src` directory: `python main.py`
+You can then navigate between the menus to select stocks and choose the method.

+## 4. Tests
+### Running Tests
+To run tests, execute: `python -m unittest` in the project root directory.

+### Writing Tests
+Tests are located in the `tests` directory.
+You can add new test files or expand existing ones to cover more scenarios and edge cases.

+## 5. License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

 # Algorithmes d'optimisation d'investissement